OneRec-V2 Technical Report: Preference Alignment with Real-World User Interactions

 \paragraph{Existing Clipping-based Work} Before detailing \textbf{GBPO}, we first briefly review existing RL methods for LLMs.
 GRPO/PPO~\citep{shao2024deepseekmathgrpo, schulman2017proximalppo} discard samples with excessively large or small policy ratios through a clipping operation, preventing overly aggressive training.
 DAPO~\citep{yu2025dapo} relaxes sample restrictions via clip higher, especially by incorporating more low-probability or high-entropy tokens, thereby increasing diversity while improving reinforcement learning performance.
 These studies indicate that relaxing clipping constraints to include more samples can encourage more diverse exploration and improve performance.

 However, these methods do not provide a complete and comprehensive consideration of gradient stability.
 In particular, for negative samples, the absence of an upper bound on the policy ratio can easily lead to gradient explosion, causing the model’s performance to collapse.
-Dual-clip applies an upper bound truncation to the policy ratio for negative samples.
+Dual-clip ~\citep{ye2020mastering} applies an upper bound truncation to the policy ratio for negative samples.
 While this improves stability, it discards too many negative samples, which slows the convergence.
-In OneRec-V1~\citep{zhou2025onerec}, we propose Early Clipped GRPO (ECPO), which truncates the gradient upper bound for negative samples, thereby retaining more samples while enhancing stability.
+ECPO~\citep{zhou2025onerec} mitigates gradient explosion on negative samples by applying clipping directly to $\pi_{old}$ rather than to the ratio $\pi_\theta / \pi_{old}$.
+This strategy retains a larger proportion of training samples while improving optimization stability.
+Similarly, CISPO~\citep{chen2025minimax} and GPPO~\citep{su2025klear} adopt related techniques to keep the ratio within a reasonable range, while preserving gradient signals from more samples.
+In OneRec V1, we employ ECPO (Early Clipped GRPO), formally defined as:

 \paragraph{Gradient Analysis} The exposure samples include both those generated by OneRec and those from the traditional pipeline.
 For exposure samples generated by OneRec, we use the generation probability at the time of exposure as $\pi_{old}$.
 For samples from the traditional pipeline, due to the complexity of the pipeline, we cannot obtain their probabilities; therefore, we simplify $\pi_{old}$ to the current generation probability of the OneRec model, i.e., $\pi_{old} = \mathrm{sg}(\pi_{\theta})$.
 For these samples, the policy ratio is always $1$.
 In traditional RL methods, samples with a ratio of $1$ are regarded as stable for training and are not subjected to truncation.
 However, in reality, such samples can still cause gradient explosion, which is induced by negative samples, as shown in Figure~\ref{fig:grad}.